Conservative projection-based data-driven model order reduction of a fluid-kinetic spectral solver: Numerical Results

 \subsection{Weak Landau Damping}

 We investigate the ROM's ability to predict the weak Landau damping benchmark problem~\cite{landau_46}.
 We vary the electron thermal velocity $\alpha_{e} = \{0.6, 0.7, 0.8, 0.9\}$ for this parametric study.
-Figure~\ref{fig:weak_landau_initial_condition} shows the training initial conditions varying the electron thermal velocity $\alpha_{e}$ and Figure~\ref{fig:weak_landau_electric_field_amplitude} shows the corresponding FOM electric field damping rate.
-We simulate the FOM for $t \in [0, 10]$ time interval, then we add all four parametric solutions into the snapshot matrix and perform the singular value decomposition to compute the POD basis.
+Figure~\ref{fig:weak_landau_initial_condition} shows the training initial conditions varying the electron thermal velocity $\alpha_{e}$, and Figure~\ref{fig:weak_landau_electric_field_amplitude} shows the corresponding FOM electric field first Fourier mode magnitude $|\hat{E}(k=1, t)|$, along with analytic damping rates $\gamma_{\mathrm{theory}} \in \mathbb{R}$ by solving the linear dispersion relation.
+We simulate the FOM for $t \in [0, 10]$ time interval, then we append all four parametric solutions into the snapshot matrix and perform the singular value decomposition to compute the POD basis.
 The singular value decay of the snapshot matrix is shown in Figure~\ref{fig:weak_landau_singular_value_decay}, which indicates that a low-dimensional linear subspace approximation is possible, as the kinetic state vector is of dimension $N_{K} = 7,097$ and the fast singular value decay leads to $\sigma_{50}/\sigma_{1} \sim 10^{-6}$.
+Note that in this problem, as well as in the following two-stream instability problem, $99.99\%$ of the total energy of the system is retained within the first five modes, but the ROM requires a significantly larger number of modes for reasonable accuracy in representing the dynamics.
 Figure~\ref{fig:weak_landau_damping_pod_modes} shows the first seven POD modes normalized to their respective absolute maximum values.
 The higher POD modes capture more small-scale velocity structures, in which their superposition describes phase-space mixing and filamentation.